 Graduating as a choir conductor in the class of Michel Corboz, and as a music teacher at the Geneva Conservatory, she also graduated in singing and pedagogy at the Schweitzer Akademie für Musik und Musikpädagogisch.

-Her careers develops in Switzerland, France and Denmark where she is regularly invited to perform as a soloist, in particular with the ensemble “Copenhagen Soloists”.
+Her careers develops in Switzerland, France, Thailand and Denmark where she is regularly invited to perform as a soloist, in particular with the ensemble “Copenhagen Soloists”.

 Hélène regularly performs with orchestras repertoire such as A. Lokshin’s Symphony no 7, Karl Jenkin’s “Stabat Mater” and “The Bards of Wales”, or Brahms’ “Alt Rhapsodie”.